-To their credit trying to copy the 1950s monster movie, the producers went and actually obtained the services of one of the writers of two classic 1950s sf/horror movies Harry Essex.
-Harry Essex wrote a number of Westerns and film noir thrillers during the 1940s and 50s, as well as an earlier mad scientist film Man-Made Monster (1941) and had made his debut as a director with the Mickey Spillane adaptation I the Jury (1953).
-But Essex is most famously known as the co-writer of It Came from Outer Space (1953) and The Creature from the Black Lagoon (1954), both of which are formative classics of the 1950s alien invader and monster movie.
-Although despite an eminent background in the 1950s, one suspects that the success of these films is due to reasons other than Essex It Came from Outer Space was famously rewritten from a detailed treatment by Ray Bradbury, while The Creature from the Black Lagoon is a fairly standard monster movie on a script level but gains all its effect from Jack Arnolds atmospheric direction.
+In trying to copy the 1950s monster movie, the producers went and actually obtained the services of one of the writers of two classic 1950s sf/horror movies Harry Essex.
+Essex wrote a number of Westerns and film noir thrillers during the 1940s and 50s, as well as an earlier mad scientist film Man Made Monster (1941) and had made his debut as a director with the Mickey Spillane adaptation I the Jury (1953).
+However, Essex is most famously known as the co-writer of It Came from Outer Space (1953) and The Creature from the Black Lagoon (1954), both of which are respectively formative classics of the 1950s alien invader and monster movie.
+Although, despite an eminent background in the 1950s, one suspects that the success of these films is due to reasons other than Essex It Came from Outer Space was famously rewritten from a detailed treatment by Ray Bradbury, while The Creature from the Black Lagoon is a fairly standard monster movie on a script level but gains all its effect from Jack Arnolds atmospheric direction.

-Certainly in his two genre outings as a director, with Octaman and the alien invader film The Cremators (1972), Harry Essex produced two films that have only been remembered by those who laugh at bad films.
-Indeed in Octaman all that Essex seems to have done is recycle his plot from The Creature from the Black Lagoon scientists go hunting a creature in the South American jungles and rivers where it turns around and starts to hunt them, even develop a lust for the token woman of the expedition.
+Certainly, in his two genre outings as a director, with Octaman and the alien invader film The Cremators (1972), Harry Essex produced two films that have only been remembered by those who laugh at bad films.
+Indeed, in Octaman, all that Essex seems to have done is recycle his plot from The Creature from the Black Lagoon scientists go hunting a creature in the South American jungles and rivers where it turns around and starts to hunt them, even develop a lust for the token woman of the expedition.
+When it comes down to it, the creature is interested in nothing other than abducting the heroine which it does not once, but twice.
 Essex has also thrown in other cliche characters like the huckster carnival showman who has been appropriated from Robert Armstrongs Carl Denham in King Kong (1933).
-And when it comes down to it, the creature is really interested in nothing other than abducting the heroine which it does not once, but twice.

-Harry Essex goes to shoot in Mexico and casts genuine natives as his extras even so though, the film still manages to cast Latin Americans as the equivalent of American Indians, who all speak in pidgin English without using any articles.
-If Octaman werent so dull, it would really be laughably terrible.
+Harry Essex goes to shoot in Mexico and casts locals as his extras even so though, the film still manages to cast Latin Americans as the equivalent of movie American Indians, who all speak in pidgin English without using any articles.
+If Octaman were not so dull, it would be laughably terrible.